matt-oakes/react-native-boilerplate/README.md

 This is the boilerplate that [Matt Oakes](https://mattoakes.net) uses as a way to bring up new React Native projects.

+**I do not recommend using this boilerplate for your own projects.
+Is it mainly for my own personal use and is not likely to meet your needs or be kept up-to-date.
+I recommend that you use one of the [official Ignite boilerplates](https://github.com/infinitered/ignite/blob/master/BOILERPLATES.md) instead.**

 Currently includes:

 **App Foundations**